Current Gallery: Post-Edwardian & Modern / postedwardianmodern232

 Costume seen on Rachael Stirling as Griselda Clement

-• An extra as a Battersea Town Hall British Legion Dance attendee wearing a white dress with a red, pink, and yellow floral pattern in the 2022 film "Mrs. Harris Goes to Paris."
+• An extra as a Battersea Town Hall Royal British Legion Dance attendee wearing a white dress with a pink and yellow floral pattern in the 2022 film "Mrs. Harris Goes to Paris."

 • Moonriver Content